 Web sites are increasingly demanding more "secure" passwords, requiring users to create passwords at least eight characters in length and that include at least one number and other nonalphabet character.
 Beware of using seemingly clever techniques to disguise common words.
-Many commonly available bruteforce password cracking tools run through dictionary guesses of common words or phrases, substituting symbols or numbers for common characters (e.g., "@" for "a," "+" for "t").
+Many commonly available bruteforce password cracking tools run through dictionary guesses of common

+13. Technologies that measure and analyze human body characteristics for identification or authentication.
+These might include fingerprint readers, retina scanners, voice and face recognition, and more. words or phrases, substituting symbols or numbers for common characters (e.g., "@" for "a," "+" for "t").
 For stronger security, experts often advise basing passwords on a phrase, where each letter makes up a letter in an acronym.
 For example, the phrase "My first Cadillac was a real lemon so I bought a Toyota" becomes "M1stCwarlsIbaT."F. Manjoo, "Fix Your Terrible, Insecure Passwords in Five Minutes," Slate, November 12, 2009.
 Be careful to choose an original phrase that's known only by you and that's easy for you to remember.
 Studies have shown that acronym-based passwords using song lyrics, common quotes, or movie lines are still susceptible to dictionary-style hacks that build passwords from pop-culture references (in one test, two of 144 participants made password phrases from an acronym of the Oscar Meyer wiener jingle).N.
 Summers, "Building a Better Password," Newsweek, October 19, 2009.
 Finding that balance between something tough for others to guess yet easy for you to remember will require some thought-but it will make you more secure.
 Do it now!